harishchanderdalal/assignmentVagrantChef/README.md

-# VagrantChef
-Vargrant Chef
-- vagrant install
-- vagrant aws plugin
-- vagrant install ec2 with jenkins
-- jenkins pipline build spring

-- chef server
+# Vagrant Launch Ec2 BootStrap Jenkins

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This will launch Ec2 with Jenkins During Launch. you can launch Ec2 from your Local Machine Env.

 ### Prerequisites
-vagrant and aws plugin to install
+vagrant and aws plugin have to install in you local.

 vagrant Install
 ```